vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

         ],
     )

-Let's add our clusters to the vDataFrame.
+Let's add our clusters to the :py:mod:`~verticapy.vDataFrame`.

 .. ipython:: python